 The regulations regarding reporting and payment obligations with respect to Medicare and/or Medicaid reimbursement and rebates and other governmental programs are complex.
 Because our processes for these calculations and the judgments involved in making these calculations involve, and will continue to involve, subjective decisions and complex methodologies, these calculations are subject to the risk of errors.
 In addition, they are subject to review and challenge by the applicable governmental agencies, and it is possible that such reviews could result in material changes.
-The Patient Protection and Affordable Care Act of 2010 included a provision requiring the Centers for Medicare and Medicaid Services ("CMS") to publish a weighted average Average Manufacturer Price ("AMP") for all multi-source drugs.
-The provision was effective October 1, 2010; however, weighted average AMP's have not yet been published by CMS.
+The Patient Protection and Affordable Care Act ("PPACA") of 2010 included a provision requiring the Centers for Medicare and Medicaid Services ("CMS") to publish a weighted average Average Manufacturer Price ("AMP") for all multi-source drugs.
+The provision was effective October 1, 2010; however, weighted average AMP's have not yet been published by CMS, except in draft form, and have not been implemented for use in the calculation of Federal Upper Limits ("FULs").
 Although the weighted average AMP would not reveal Mylan's individual AMP, publishing a weighted average AMP available to customers and the public at large could negatively affect our leverage in commercial price negotiations.